solosage1/anyprice-oracle/EIP.md

 # ERC-76xx Refinement and Benchmarking Brief

+**TL;DR (1-minute view)**

+* **What it is:** ERC-76xx is a draft Ethereum standard from Solo Labs that defines a *versioned, chain-agnostic payload* for pushing time-sensitive oracle data across L1↔L2 and rollup↔rollup boundaries.
+* **Why it matters:** Existing oracle APIs (EIP-2362, 7726) stay on one chain; general cross-chain standards (EIP-5164, Bedrock CXM) ignore “freshness.”
+ERC-76xx adds an explicit *valid-until/timestamp field* and optional fast-path signatures so rollups get data **before it goes stale** without sacrificing trust minimisation.
+* **How it fits:** Built to ride any bridge—canonical messenger, EIP-5164, or third-party—while remaining *beacon-root-friendly* (EIP-4788) and CCIP-Read-complementary.
+It can plug directly into the OP-Stack “Superchain.”
+* **Core refinements:**

+  1. MUST include freshness + chain-ID fields.
+  2. SHOULD use EIP-712 signatures and Optimism messengers where available.
+  3. NICE-TO-HAVEs: governance hooks, ZK-proof extension point, unified naming.
+* **Key differentiator:** first open standard to treat *speed vs. finality* as a tunable parameter for oracle delivery—letting apps choose “fully trustless but slow,” “optimistic and fast,” or something in between.

 ## Introduction

 ERC-76xx is a proposed Ethereum standard (currently in draft by Solo Labs) that aims to enable